Dakis Ioannou: Memberships

-Joannou is a member of the board of trustees at the New Museum for Contemporary Art, New York; a member of the International Council of the Museum of Modern Art, New York, where he also served on the Committee on Painting and Sculpture and the Library Council; and a member of the International Council of the Metropolitan Museum of Art, New York.
+Ioannou is a member of the board of trustees at the New Museum for Contemporary Art, New York; a member of the International Council of the Museum of Modern Art, New York, where he also served on the Committee on Painting and Sculpture and the Library Council; and a member of the International Council of the Metropolitan Museum of Art, New York.
 He has also been a founding member of the International Directors' Council at the Solomon R. Guggenheim Foundation, New York, where he served as president between 1995 and 2005, and now serves as an Honorary Member.
 He is a member of the International Council of Tate, London, having also served as President of the Tate Modern Council between 2005 and 2008, and a member of the International Council of the Design Museum, London.

 DESTE Foundation

 The DESTE Foundation for Contemporary Art, established in Geneva in 1983, is a non-profit institution.
 DESTE's exhibition program promotes both emerging and established artists.
 A second location, the DESTE Project Space Slaughterhouse is located on the Greek island of Hydra.
 The DESTE Foundation has organized, in collaboration with the respective institutions, the exhibitions Urs Fischer - False Friends at the Museum of Art and History, Geneva in 2016; Skin Fruit at the New Museum of Contemporary Art, New York in 2010; Dream and Trauma at Kunsthalle Wien, Vienna in 2007; and Translation at the Palais de Tokyo, Paris in 2005.

+At the Slaughterhouse Project Space, DESTE has organized: